ava-labs/avalanchego/README.md

 byproduct of this approach is that iteration is still fast (for serving state sync queries) but compaction is not required to maintain the index.
-Firewood was first conceived to provide a very fast storage layer for the EVM but could be used on any blockchain that requires authenticated state.
+Firewood was first conceived to provide a very fast storage layer for the EVM but could be used on any blockchain that requires an authenticated state.

-Firewood only attempts to store the latest state on-disk and will actively clean up unused state when state diffs are committed.
-To avoid reference counting trie nodes, Firewood does not copy-on-write (COW) the state trie and instead keeps one latest version of the trie index on disk and applies in-place updates to it.
+Firewood only attempts to store the latest state on-disk and will actively clean up unused data when state diffs are committed.
+To avoid reference counting trie nodes, Firewood does not copy-on-write (COW) the state trie and instead keeps the latest version of the trie index on disk and applies in-place updates to it.
 Firewood keeps some configurable number of previous states in memory to power state sync (which may occur at a few roots behind the current state).